qtmlr/multiterm/readme.md

 ## Open
 - python config file
 - input char handling / key handling / getting shift etc. correct in wx
-- node: xfer protocol
 - do not handle all ch the same in a node
 - node: a second path apart from ch
 - use a python settings module for GUI position etc.
 - node: byte seq: check that byte sequences are unique and don't contain each other
-- node: byte seq: make last char an asterisk / a parameter / a region
+- node: wx.Button / wx.DropDown / others?

 ## Done:
 - implement as package